TrenyceCodes/TrenyceCodes/README.md

 ## Hi there I'm TreNyce![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)

-I am a freshman at University of Phoenix(UPOX) working towards my Bachelors in Computer Science.
+I am a sophomore at University of Phoenix(UPOX) working towards my Bachelors in Computer Science.
 I mainly explore my freetime building projects, learning new technologies, and growing my skills to a software developer and data analytics(or analysis).

 ### 🔭 Current Focus
 - Learning: Deepening my knowledge in Python, Web Development and C.